Meet the Board of Trustees

-Zack completed a PhD in history at the University of Southampton specialising in crime and punishment in the British army during the Napoleonic Wars.
-He is presenter of the podcast The Napoleonicist, and has published the edited collection The Sword and the Spirit: Proceedings of the first War and Peace in the Age of Napoleon Conference.
-Zack also co-presents the podcast History Hack, was founder and inaugural Editor in Chief of the research journal Romance, Revolution & Reform.
+Zack is a Leverhulme Early Career Research Fellow at the University of Portsmouth.
+He specialises in crime and punishment in the British army during the Napoleonic Wars.
+He is presenter of The Napoleonic Wars Podcast , and has published the edited collection The Sword and the Spirit: Proceedings of the first War and Peace in the Age of Napoleon Conference.
+Zack was founder and inaugural Editor in Chief of the research journal Romance, Revolution & Reform.
 He has featured on TV documentaries, given guest lectures, and has written a number of articles and chapters on the social impact of conflict during the Napoleonic era.

 Prof. Beatrice de Graaf

 Beatrice holds the Chair of History of International Relations at Utrecht University (February 2014) and is Distinguished Professor (since 2019) at Utrecht University.
 She publishes both on contemporary security/terrorism related topics, and on IR and security in the 19th century.
 Her last book Fighting Terror After Napoleon came out in 2020, with Cambridge University Press.
 You can find out more about Professor de Graaf’s academic work, here

 Sam is Curator at the Royal Logistic Corps Museum in Winchester, telling the story of 300 years of military logistics and the men and women who sustain the British Army.
 Sam has worked in the museum sector since 2011, including the Royal Engineers Museum, Imperial War Museums and the Royal Collection.
 She has experience in both collections management and exhibitions, with a particular focus on women in conflict, including her MA thesis titled ‘Wives, Whores and Amazons: European Women on Campaign during the Revolutionary and Napoleonic Wars (1792-1815)’.

 Treasurer & Trustee